top of page

 The grandiosity of the album can be felt right from the first track.
 "If Eternity Should Fail" is a long and complex track that crosses the 8-minute bar, whose style and character match the epic creations that usually seal the band's albums and do not open them.
 This song was intended for the solo album of Bruce Dickinson who began writing it along with guitarist and producer Roy Z, who accompanied him on his solo career.
 The keyboards roles that accompany the song were written by him in Roy Z.'s bedroom.
 Bruce noted that the band took his demo and worked on it.

 Immediately after that comes the fast and edgy "Speed of Light" written by Bruce Dickinson and Adrian Smith and completes a sequence of two songs that Bruce is involved in writing straight at the opening of the album.
 It hasn’t happened since “Powerslave” and it says a lot about Dickinson’s unusual dominance on this album, which we’ll continue to write about later.
 In its atmosphere, the song reminds us of "Be Quick or Be Dead" from the album "Fear Of The Dark".
 It is also the first single released from the album that was accompanied by a spectacular video clip, which is a kind of homage to four decades of gaming and video games.
 Adrian Smith noted that this song is the result of his rediscovery of the pentatonic scale.
 He started playing with it and making different variations on it on his guitar and the result is reflected in the song.
 Bruce noted that this song is a kind of tribute to Deep Purple, a band that all the band members really like.
-He said that when he heard the riff it immediately remind him of Deep Purple's "Burn" and then he said to Adrian, let's put in also a scream in the style of Ian Gillan, right at the beginning of the song.
+He said that when he heard the riff it immediately reminded him of "Deep Purple's" "Burn" and then he said to Adrian, let's put in also a scream in the style of Ian Gillan, right at the beginning of the song.

 We slow down a bit with "The Great Unknown" which is similar to the opening song "If Eternity Should Fail" and corresponds with themes like good and evil, life and death, both of which could fit like a glove in the album "A Matter of Life and Death".
 Musically the song begins in a relaxed atmosphere that is quickly broken by a "circle of violence".
 In this way, the first verse opens in calm and quiet, before erupting with a heavy sound in subsequent verses, literally reflecting the calm and peaceful world that gives way to a violent and evil one.
 By the words "The Great Unknown" Steve Harris and Adrian Smith refer to death and they describe how violence distorts the good qualities and allows death to flourish and give birth to more death.

 "The Red and the Black" was written by Steve Harris and it opens with his chord passages on bass guitar, until the entry that takes us, in terms of melody and rhythm, directly to 1984, into the arms of the "Rime of the Ancient Mariner".
-This piece spans over 13 minutes but at the same time is one of the melodic and catchy tracks on the album.
+This piece spans over 13 minutes but at the same time is one of the most melodic and catchy tracks on the album.
 It turns out that the words Harris wrote were not simple for Bruce Dickinson to sing.
 Harris said that Bruce told him that he could not sing those words and that he did not understand how difficult it was sometimes for a singer to sing a certain sequence of words that did not really roll over the tongue.
 Harris noted that Bruce is such a great singer and he told him that he was sure he would nail it, as so he did.

 We move on to the fifth song "When the River Runs Deep" which can easily burn your car clutch.
 It ranges from fast-moving verses to slower bridges and choruses, in a way that will exhaust your gearbox.
 But do not worry, sometimes what is unhealthy for your car is actually great for your body because this song is just perfect for running with measured rest between sprints.

 The theme song "The Book of Souls" ends the first album epically.
 What a beautiful opening with the keyboards and acoustic guitar and what a classic "immediate" entrance.
 The keyboards that simulate strings add to the "Kashmir" oriental atmosphere of the song.
 Bruce's singing is inspiring.
 Despite his effort to touch the high notes (probably also due to the cancerous tumor he faced while recording the album), he repeatedly proves why he deserves the name "The Air-Raid Siren".
 Lyrically the theme song corresponds with Eddie's character on the album cover, which draws from the Mayan culture, which believes that souls live forever, even after death.
-In order to test the authenticity of the image on the album cover, the band hired "Mayanist" scholar Simon Martin, who also translated the song titles into hieroglyphics.
+To test the authenticity of the image on the album cover, the band hired "Mayanist" scholar Simon Martin, who also translated the song titles into hieroglyphics.
 Although this is not a concept album, the reference to souls and life after death exists throughout.
 Steve Harris who co-wrote the song with guitarist Janick Gers explained to "Classic Rock" magazine that the song came from the Mayan culture of South America that intrigued him in the same way he was interested in ancient Egypt with the album "Powerslave".
 The Mayans believed in the "Underworld" and were afraid of losing their souls and this mystical element was the key to the song.
 Harris also admitted that the flowing and fast riff is quite similar to the "Losfer Words" excerpt from "Powerslave" even though unlike the previous riff this time Janick Gers wrote it.

 The second album opened in a storm with the fast-paced "Death or Glory" written by Bruce Dickinson and Adrian Smith.
 This is one of the shortest songs on the album with a simple melody throughout the verses and an amazing tune in the bridge section.
 It must be said that for some reason the guitar work here reminded us in some way of "Thin Lizzy".